 The business world of today is complex, fast-paced and ever-evolving.
 Within a single organization, let alone a business network, it is increasingly difficult to comprehensively encapsulate its various facets (e.g., people, processes and transactions).
 To do so, it is critical to establish a set of universally adopted languages to describe and connect these seemingly disjointed aspects of an enterprise.
-According to a recent market research report the business process management market size is expected to grow to USD 14.4 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 10.5% during the forecast period (2020-2025).
+According to a recent study, the global business process management (BPM) market is projected to grow from USD 11.84 billion in 2021 to USD 26.18 billion in 2028 at a CAGR of 12.0% during that period.

 The Business Modeling and Integration Domain Task Force's (BMI DTF) mission is to develop specifications of integrated models to support management of an enterprise.
 These specifications will promote integration and collaboration of people, systems, processes, and information across the enterprise, including its business partners and customers.

 Support evolution of BMI standards to achieve the following goals:

 - Develop specifications of integrated models to support efficient enterprise management

 - Simplify specifying, using and deploying business models for business analysts, app developers, managers, planners and owners